-Adding Models to a Unit: Some rules allow you to add models to a unit during the battle; such models must be set up in Unit Coherency with models in their unit that started that phase on the battlefield (i.e. models that were already on the battlefield when that rule was used).
-A model added to a unit during the battle can be set up within Engagement Range of one or more enemy units, but only if those enemy units are already within Engagement Range of the unit that model is being added to.
+Adding Models to a Unit: Some rules allow you to add models to a unit during the battle.
+Models added to a unit that is on the battlefield must be set up in Unit Coherency with models in that unit that started that phase on the battlefield (i.e. models that were already on the battlefield when that rule was used).
+Models added to a unit that is not currently on the battlefield do not have to meet this requirement.
+A model added to a unit during the battle can be set up within

+Engagement Range of one or more enemy units, but only if those enemy units are already within Engagement Range of the unit that model is being added to.
 When adding models to a unit as described above, any models that cannot be set up due to insufficient space are considered to have been destroyed, but do not trigger any rules that are triggered when a model is destroyed.